 - Interests on loans granted by a foreign development financial institution exempted from income tax under applicable law in the country of origin.

-- all payments of any kind received as a prize for the use of, or the right to use, any copyright of literary, craftsmanship, or scientific work, including cinematograph films, films, or tapes used for radio or television broadcasting
+- on the use of, or the right to use, any copyright of literary, craftsmanship, or scientific work, including cinematographic films, films, or tapes used for radio or television broadcasting

 Rental income includes all revenue derived from rent of machinery and other equipment, including agriculture and livestock equipment, in Rwanda.
-This is reduced by 10% of gross revenue deemed expenses, interest paid on loans, and depreciation expenses.
+This is reduced by 10% of gross revenue as deemed expenses, interest paid on loans, and depreciation expenses.

 Resident companies and enterprises are taxed on their worldwide income.
 However, a foreign tax credit is granted in respect of taxes paid on the foreign income, subject to the limit of the tax that would have been paid in Rwanda on the same income.